April 1, 2019 A Brand New Gardening Podcast, Nathaniel Bagshaw Ward, Southwood Smith, Louis MacNeice, Peter Cundall, and Tovah Martin

 Unearthed Words

 Louis wrote this poem in 1936, after his divorce from Mary Ezra, and it is probably one of his best-known works.
-At the time, Louis lived at number 4, Keats Grove - just down the street from the romantic poet John Keats' impeccable white, Georgian villa (where Keats wrote his best-loved poems.)
-If you're ever in London, check out Keats House and gardens - it's a veritable time capsule.
-It has awesome reviews on Trip Advisor.
+At the time, Louis lived at number 4, Keats Grove - just down the street from the romantic poet John Keats' impeccable white Georgian villa (where Keats wrote his best-loved poems.)
+If you're ever in London, check out Keats House and Gardens - a veritable time capsule.
+It has fantastic reviews on Trip Advisor.
 Then, drive past Keats Grove Number 4 and peak at Louis MacNeice's home and front garden - it's still very charming.

 The poem contrasts lightness and darkness.
-Lightness is life and our experiences; the garden on a sunny day, a sky good for flying, and sitting with a loved one the rain.
-The darkness is the march of time, the sunlight that fades, and the sounds of sirens and church bells that often accompanies tragedy.
+Lightness is life and our experiences: the garden on a sunny day, a sky good for flying, and sitting with a loved one in the rain.
+The darkness is the march of time, the sunlight that fades, and the sounds of sirens and church bells that often accompany tragedy.

 “Sunlight on the Garden” by Louis MacNeice